 About the blogger

 Catherine is a team leader at BBC Learning English.
-This week she tries a new way of updating her wardrobe.
+This week she admires the public art in her home town of Newcastle.

 Hello dear readers.